Skip to main content

 Frequently asked questions — Bachelor of Education (BEd)

 No, as the deadline for degree completion and EDUC 200 and 300 is April of the same year as the BEd intake.
-For example, if you need to complete courses for your degree in Summer 2025, you will be applying for the Fall (August) 2026 BEd intake.
-Applications for the Fall 2026 BEd intake will open on October 1st, 2025.
+For example, if you need to complete courses for your degree in Summer 2026, you will be applying for the Fall (August) 2027 BEd intake.
+There are no exceptions for this deadline.
+Applications for the Fall 2027 BEd intake will open on October 1st, 2026.
 Please refer to the BEd Admissions Checklists under Prospective Students for more information.

 You need to have a recognized Bachelor's degree with a minimum of 120 credits.